AdaCore/ada_coding_standards/source/guidelines/robust_programming_practice/rpp08_limit_parameter_aliasing.rst

    * A qualified expression whose operand is a prohibited construct;
    * A prohibited construct enclosed in parentheses.

-"""""""
-Notes
-"""""""

-All violations are detected by SPARK.
-The GNAT compiler switch "-gnateA[1]" enables detection of some cases, but not all.

 """"""""""""""""""""""""""""""""""""""""""""""""
 Applicable vulnerability within ISO TR 24772-2
 """"""""""""""""""""""""""""""""""""""""""""""""